mumtazhaqiqy/ci4-psr7-http-messages/README.md

 # CI4 PSR-7 HTTP Messages

-This package converst codeigniter4-http object from and to objects implementing HTTP message interfaces defined by PSR-7.
+This package convert codeigniter4-http object from and to objects implementing HTTP message interfaces defined by PSR-7.

 ## Instalation